 The standard of evidence that will be used in investigating and adjudicating complaints made under this policy is the "preponderance of the evidence" standard.
 This standard is met if the allegation is deemed more likely to have occurred than not.
-Proceedings under this policy and Chapter 11, Appendix C (p.
-136) of the General Information Catalog will provide a prompt, fair, and impartial investigation and resolution of complaints.
+Proceedings under this policy and Chapter 11, Appendix C (http://catalog.utexas.edu/general-information/appendices/appendix-c/student-discipline-and-conduct) of the General Information Catalog will provide a prompt, fair, and impartial investigation and resolution of complaints.